marcchew/sybaupmo/README.md

 # Photoshop-like Editor with AI Companion

-This project is a simple image editor that uses Fabric.js for the canvas and Bootstrap for styling.
-A sidebar on the right hosts an AI companion which can interact with the canvas using the OpenAI API.
-The backend uses Flask with SQLite for user logins and stores chat history in the session.
+This project is an advanced image editor that uses Fabric.js for drawing tools and Bootstrap for styling.
+A sidebar on the right hosts an AI companion that communicates with the OpenAI API.
+The AI can see a preview of the canvas and can call drawing tools (rectangle, circle and text) in multiple turns.
+The backend relies on Flask with SQLite for logins and keeps chat history in the session.

 ## Setup